sandialabs/sceptre-docs/10-working-with-phenix.md

 > __NOTE:__

-> This section assumes you have a cluster confgiured similar to the [Cluster Configuration](quick-start.md) outlined under the Setup section.
+> This section assumes you have a cluster configured similar to the [Cluster Configuration](quick-start.md) outlined under the Setup section.

 Directly from the [headnode](glossary.md#terminology), create a minimega